Interview, November 2020

 AS: I think you sound exactly like a Nobel Prize winner at this point.
 This is a pretty surprising point to be at, I mean for anybody.
 It’s a … you only hear just a few minutes ago.
 Let me ask just very briefly about ultra-fast lasers – what’s your favourite example of what they can do?

-DS: Yeah, well, yeah, but it’s not like, yeah, it’s different than Newton seeing all the colours that are in white light.
+DS: Yes, but it’s not like, yeah, it’s different than Newton seeing all the colours that are in white light.
 We actually just start with a very narrow bandwidth and create all of those colours through the non-linear interaction with the medium.

 AS: Gosh, that is magical, yes.